 Weddings at Trinity Lutheran Church

 Congratulations!
 Either you or somebody you love will soon be celebrating the gift of marriage!
 If you are thinking of having the marriage ceremony at Trinity Lutheran Church, you will find answers to most of your questions here.
-For any unanswered question, please call one of us at the numbers below.
-God’s blessings be with you now and always!
+For any unanswered questions, please call us at (785) 843-4150.

 Frequently Asked Questions

 Generally, we expect that at least one of the couple getting married will be a member in good standing of the congregation.
 If neither person is a member, then the Pastor may decide whether or not to schedule the wedding in this church.

 It’s possible, but our Pastor must be consulted and must give approval.

 Services at Trinity are always Christian in tone and content.
 The Pastor will show you what a normal Lutheran order of service is like and explain what options are available.
 If that does not fit your expectations, the Pastor will be happy to help you identify a venue more appropriate to the kind of wedding you want to have for yourselves.

 Again, Trinity’s pastor generally presides at all weddings.
 However, the Pastor may permit another minister to conduct your service.
 Please talk to our pastor about your situation.

 It’s easier to say when weddings may not be scheduled.
 It is not church practice to conduct weddings during the seasons of Advent or Lent, nor on the days of Christmas or Easter.
 Weekends of national holidays are available only to active members of Trinity.